 "Let the fun begin," he said in a deep voice.

 I smiled and nodded, then turned and watched as the people we kidnapped walked in blind folded with their hands tied behind their backs.
 Their clueless faces made it even funnier.
 They acted like chickens with their heads cut off.
-Completely clueless.
+Completely lost.

-"Everyone sit now," Boss demanded.
+"Everyone sit now," Our boss demanded.

 Once everyone was seated onto the dirt floor, Jack went through and untied them.
 All of their eyes blinked from the light adjustment, and then widened in fear once they saw what was going on.
-Questioning looks and small murmurs were exchanged through everyone.
+Questioning looks and small murmurs were exchanged throughout everyone.